Engee documentation

 QPSK

-The code frequency is in the form of a scalar in the range from 0 to 1024.
+The code frequency in the form of a scalar in the range from 0 before 1024.

 Dependencies

-To use this option, uncheck the Input ports checkbox.
+To use this option, uncheck the box.
+Input ports.

 targetcoderate

 Enable or disable the use of a set of physically allocated resource blocks for data transfer.
-If this option is selected, you can use the PDSCH PRB allocation parameter, which sets specific frequency resource ranges for transmitting signals or data at the physical layer in 5G NR.
-This parameter determines which blocks of the available frequency spectrum can be assigned to a channel.
-Using PDSCH PRB allocation allows you to specify specific frequency block groups and flexibly allocate frequency resources depending on communication requirements and network conditions.
+If this option is selected, you can use the parameter PDSCH PRB allocation, which sets specific frequency resource ranges for transmitting signals or data at the physical layer in 5G NR.
+This parameter determines which blocks of the available frequency spectrum can be assigned to the channel.
+Using PDSCH PRB allocation It allows you to specify specific groups of frequency blocks and flexibly allocate frequency resources depending on communication requirements and network conditions.

 Dependencies

-To use this option, uncheck the Input ports checkbox.
+To use this option, uncheck the box.
+Input ports.

 enableprbset